Curonian colonisation

-Curonian colonisation refers to the colonisation efforts of the Duchy of Courland and Semigallia (today part of Latvia).
+Curonian colonisation was the colonisation efforts of the Duchy of Courland and Semigallia (today part of Latvia), a vassal duchy of the Polish–Lithuanian Commonwealth.
 Small, but wealthy, the Duchy took a modest part in the European colonization settlement attempts of West Africa and the Caribbean.
-Jacob Kettler spoke Latvian, created an independent state and grew an army and a fleet with powerful ships manufactured of Latvian pine trees from Smiltene city.

 History

-Like Brandenburg, which had far larger German colonising power before the formation of the German Empire, Courland had a European crusading past.
-The colonies were established under Jakob, Duke of Courland and Semigallia, and were one of the two Latvian colonies.
-Second colony was Gambia River in Africa.
+Like Brandenburg, which had far larger German colonising power before the formation of the German Empire, the Duchy of Courland had a European crusading past.
+The colonies were established under Jacob, Duke of Courland and Semigallia, and were one of the two Curonian colonies.
+The second colony was Gambia River in Africa.
 During his reign (1642–1682), the Duchy established trading relations with all of the major European powers.